Milky Way: Age and cosmological history

-Globular clusters are among the oldest objects in the Milky Way, which thus set a lower limit on the age of the Milky Way.
+Globular clusters are among the oldest objects in the Milky Way, thereby setting a lower limit on the age of the Milky Way.
 The ages of individual stars in the Milky Way can be estimated by measuring the abundance of long-lived radioactive elements such as thorium-232 and uranium-238, then comparing the results to estimates of their original abundance, a technique called nucleocosmochronology.
 These yield values of about 12.5 ± 3 billion years for CS 31082-001 and 13.8 ± 4 billion years for BD +17° 3248.

-Once a white dwarf is formed, it begins to undergo radiative cooling and the surface temperature steadily drops.
+Once a white dwarf forms, it begins to cool radiatively, and its surface temperature steadily drops.
 By measuring the temperatures of the coolest of these white dwarfs and comparing them to their expected initial temperatures, an age estimate can be made.
 With this technique, the age of the globular cluster M4 was estimated as 12.7 ± 0.7 billion years.
-Age estimates of the oldest of these clusters give a best fit estimate of 12.6 billion years, and a 95% confidence upper limit of 16 billion years.
+Age estimates for the oldest of these clusters yield a best-fit age of 12.6 billion years and a 95% confidence upper limit of 16 billion years.

-In November 2018, astronomers reported the discovery of one of the oldest stars in the universe.
-About 13.5 billion-years-old, 2MASS J18082002-5104378 B is a tiny ultra metal-poor (UMP) star made almost entirely of materials released from the Big Bang, and is possibly one of the first stars.
+In November 2018, astronomers reported the discovery of one of the universe's oldest stars.
+About 13.5 billion years old, 2MASS J18082002-5104378 B is a tiny ultra metal-poor (UMP) star made almost entirely of materials released from the Big Bang, and is possibly one of the first stars.
 The discovery of the star in the Milky Way Galaxy suggests that the galaxy may be at least 3 billion years older than previously thought.